Zaga Christ: In Europe

 After more than six months in Venice, the party arrived in Mantua in late June.
 A local chronicle noted that "the son of the Ethiopian Emperor, a prince about 22 years of age, tall with large and dark eyes, of saturnine temperament and few words, was treated magnificently by Duke Carlo I Gonzaga," who had him served as if he were his own son.
 Father Simone reported that the Duke went to visit him frequently, providing him with generous support and gifts, including 200 scudi, and ensuring his well-being during a period of illness treating him with great generosity.
 By mid-July, the party reached Piacenza, where Ṣägga Krǝstos fell ill again.
 After six weeks in the city, the party departed, for Genoa to embark on a Dutch or English ship, but by late August the four were in Turin instead.
 In Turin, papal nuncio Alessandro Castracani cautioned him against the English route and promoted Iberian support, but Ṣägga Krǝstos remained unconvinced, insisting on promises of protection from the King of Spain and Portugal.
 Frustrated with his delays, the friars grew impatient and began to question his faith and legitimacy.
 In response, Ṣägga Krǝstos underwent confirmation, with Duke Vittorio Amedeo I acting as his godfather.
 "On the evening of Sunday, April 1, 1635, in “the Cathedral, His Highness [Vittorio Amedeo I di Savoia, 1630–1637] acted as godfather to the great Prince of Ethiopia.”
 (Little did he know that three centuries later, two among the Duke’s descendants would become, briefly, Emperor and Viceroy of Ethiopia).
 Despite this, the friars sought to withdraw from the mission.
 Father Simone returned to Rome, while Fathers Antonio and Ignazio planned an independent mission.
 Ultimately, he traveled to Paris alone, generously supported by his Savoyard godfather.
-During this period in northern Italy, he sat for a portrait by the artist Giovanna Garzoni.The work presents him with unusual dignity and sensitivity for the time, contrasting sharply with earlier portrayals of Africans in European art.
+During this period in northern Italy, he sat for a portrait by the artist Giovanna Garzoni.
 Against a soft violet blue background, he is dressed in red and gold court attire with a broad lace collar signifiers of his royal identity.
 This elegant European outfit aligned with his claim of royal status.
-Garzoni captured his features in delicate watercolor, including his fine mustache and soft, natural Afro-textured hair, giving the portrait a vivid, individual presence.
 On the reverse, she signed her name in Latin and attempted to write it in Amharic, likely with his help a small but telling gesture that suggests a close rapport between painter and sitter.